This article has links to products and services we love, which we may make commission from.

 How to Get to Bucharest’s Old Town

-The borders of the Old Town are Dambovita river to the south, Calea Victoriei to the west, Bulevardul Brătianu to the east and Regina Elisabeta to the north.
+The Old Town’s borders are the Dambovita River to the south, Calea Victoriei to the west, Bulevardul Brătianu to the east, and Regina Elisabeta to the north.

 While in the Old Town, you might want to swing by the Insta-famous Bucharest library, Carturesti Carusel.